-Heat mats use little power and will really speed up both germination and growth.
-For growing peppers from seed in cold climates, a heat mat can make the difference between a great harvest and no harvest at all.
-(Don't use a heating pad, even on low they get too hot and they are not safe for wet environments.
+Heat mats use very little power and will really speed up both germination and growth.
+When growing peppers from seed in cold climates, a heat mat can make the difference between a great harvest and no harvest at all.
+Just don't use a regular heating pad - even on low they get too hot and they are not safe for wet environments.

 Because peppers are such slow-growers they are extremely sensitive to root shock, and any root damage will really set them back, delaying harvest.
 I start my peppers in individual 4" pots so that they can grow to a decent transplant size without having to be repotted along the way, and so that roots from more than one plant don’t get entangled and become damaged while separating.
 It is important to get the timing exactly right here - you want to roots to be just starting to touch the edges of the pot so that the soil holds together when you transplant them out, but not to where the roots have started to turn and circle in the pot (from which they never quite recover).

 Some people like to use peat pots and just plant the whole pot in the ground because they eventually decompose.
-But for my taste, peat pots take too long to break down and restrict the free development of roots after transplant.
+But in my experience, peat pots take way too long to break down and restrict the free development of roots well after transplant.

 Be sure to harden off your plants by setting them out in a sheltered spot for increasingly longer times each day for a good week before transplanting out.
 This lets them build stem strength in the breeze and adapt to the intensity of outdoor sun.
 By the time they get put in the ground they should be ready for a full day of sun and wind.